huaminghuangtw/Evergreen-Notes/Permanent-Notes/being-indistractable-is-superpower.md

 ---

-Distraction isn't a character flaw—it's an [impulse control](Emotion%20Control.md) challenge we can overcome.
+Distraction isn’t a character flaw—it’s an [impulse control](Emotion%20Control.md) challenge we can overcome.
 Studies show that _external triggers_ (e.g., phone notifications) only account for about 10% of our distractions, and 90% of our distractions begin from within.
 These are called _internal triggers_.
 Internal triggers are uncomfortable emotional states/sensations (boredom, loneliness, fatigue, uncertainty, etc.) that we seek to escape with distraction. [@eyalIndistractableHowControl2019]

 ---